 Product

-Patreon Pro, the next tier of Patreon's platform, is designed for creators who want more control over their relationships with their patrons.
-This tier allows creators to customize their page extensively and set up multiple membership tiers, each with its own benefits.
-This flexibility allows creators to reward their most dedicated supporters with exclusive content, merchandise, or other perks.
-This plan includes all of the services included in Patreon Lite as well as:
+Patreon Pro, the next tier of Patreon's platform, was designed for creators who wanted more control over their relationships with their patrons.
+It offered greater flexibility with branding, business analytics, and promotions, enabling deeper engagement with dedicated supporters through exclusive content, merchandise, and other perks.
+This plan included all of the services included in the Founders plan along with:

 • Creator-led workshops: Live stream workshops hosted by Patreon’s top creators who provide advice and guidance on building a sustainable career on Patreon.